Does Triodos Bank have a credit rating?

 Yes, Fitch Ratings (Fitch) assigns Triodos Bank N.V with a rating on a regular basis.
 For the latest rating you can visit Fitch’s website here.

-We offer three impact investment funds - the Triodos Global Equities Impact Fund, the Triodos Pioneer Impact Fund and the Triodos Sterling Bond Impact Fund.
+We offer four impact investment funds - the Triodos Global Equities Impact Fund, the Triodos Pioneer Impact Fund, the Triodos Future Generations Fund and the Triodos Sterling Bond Impact Fund.
 All the Impact Funds are available in two different share classes, distribution and capitalisation.

 You can invest from as little as £25 per month when setting up a regular monthly investment, or from £250 for a lump sum or top up.